1972 Australian federal election: Significance

 The new Labor Government of Gough Whitlam was eager to make long-planned reforms, although it struggled against a lack of experience in its cabinet and the onset of the 1973 oil crisis and 1973–75 recession.
-In addition, the Senate was hostile to Whitlam, with the Coalition and Democratic Labor Parties holding more seats than the ALP, as the term of the Senate at the time was 1971 to 1974.
+In addition, the Senate was hostile to Whitlam.
+Between them, the Coalition and DLP held more seats than the ALP, as the term of the Senate at the time was 1971 to 1974.
 This in particular would make governing difficult, and led to the early double dissolution election of 1974.